matomo-org/matomo-sdk-ios/README.md

 The PiwikTracker is an iOS SDK for sending app analytics to a Piwik server.

 **This is not the final and stable version but a prerelease of the Swift rewrite.
-Please check the ToDo section to see what is left.**
+Please check [this list](https://github.com/piwik/piwik-sdk-ios/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20label%3Adiscussion%20label%3Aswift3) to see what is left and can be improved.**

 [![Build Status](https://travis-ci.org/piwik/piwik-sdk-ios.svg?branch=swift3)](https://travis-ci.org/piwik/piwik-sdk-ios)